 Sightseeing from a double-decker bus

 There is an open-top double-decker bus in the city center.
-The vehicle has an automatic multilingual commentary system to guide you to places on the road, tourist maps, free wifi, and tour guides.
-Each trip lasts about 60 minutes, passing famous places such as the Saigon Zoo, War Remnants Museum, Bui Vien Walking Street, Ben Thanh Market, Nguyen Hue Walking Street, City Theater and ending with an experience of viewing the city from above at Saigon Skydeck on the 49th floor of Bitexco Financial Tower.
+The vehicle features an automatic multilingual commentary system to guide you to points of interest along the route, tourist maps, free Wi-Fi, and tour guides.
+Each trip lasts about 60 minutes, passing famous places such as the Saigon Zoo, War Remnants Museum, Bui Vien Walking Street, Ben Thanh Market, Nguyen Hue Walking Street, City Theater, and ending with an experience of viewing the city from above at Saigon Skydeck on the 49th floor of Bitexco Financial Tower.

-The bus operates from 9am to 10:30pm every day, with a trip every 30 minutes.
+The bus operates from 9 am to 10:30 pm daily, with trips every 30 minutes.
 In the evening, the bus offers an additional dinner service package on a luxury cruise along the Saigon River.
-Tickets can be purchased directly at the counter at the departure point 92-96 Nguyen Hue, Sai Gon ward or booked online.
+Tickets can be purchased directly at the counter at the departure point 92-96 Nguyen Hue, Sai Gon ward, or booked online.

 Stroll in the park

-The Saigon Zoo has existed for more than 150 years, and is the 8th oldest zoo in the world.
-It was originally a botanical garden, serving the conservation of flora and fauna for city residents and a research site for scientists.
-Currently, the Zoo has more than 1,000 animals, more than 2,000 trees of 260 species, 23 species of domestic orchids, 33 species of cacti on an area of 17 hectares.
+The Saigon Zoo has existed for more than 150 years and is the 8th-oldest zoo in the world.
+It was originally a botanical garden that conserved flora and fauna for city residents and provided a research site for scientists.
+Currently, the Zoo has more than 1,000 animals, more than 2,000 trees of 260 species, 23 species of domestic orchids, and 33 species of cacti across 17 hectares.
 The campus here is fresh, suitable for relaxing sessions.

-Or just outside the city center is 25ha of Suoi Tien includes a sightseeing area, and a high quality entertainment area.
-Visitors to Suoi Tien also have a chances to immerse themselves in the poetic land-scapes and see the Sea World with hundreds of species of fish which are breeding in the glass tanks.
+Or just outside the city center is 25ha of Suoi Tien, which includes a sightseeing area and a high-quality entertainment area.
+Visitors to Suoi Tien can immerse themselves in the poetic landscapes and see the Sea World, where hundreds of fish species breed in glass tanks.

 Listen to live music

-Sipping a cup of coffee or a glass of wine and enjoying live music is one of the experiences in Ho Chi Minh City, especially in the evening.
+Sipping coffee or wine and enjoying live music is a popular evening experience in Ho Chi Minh City.
 Live music performance spaces have long attracted a large number of locals and tourists.
-In the evening, each place has its own musical taste, from vibrant rock, to impromptu jazz, gentle acoustic or deep love songs.
+In the evening, each place has its own musical taste, from vibrant rock to impromptu jazz, gentle acoustic, or deep love songs.

 Some suggested addresses: Ben Thanh tea room, We, Khong Ten, Dong Dao.
-Acoustic bars or cafes: Yoko Cafe, Rock Fan Club, Sax N’ Art Jazz Club, Acoustic Bar, Drinking & Healing, Sesame… Some of them the rooftop bar also offered same services with a panoramic view of Saigon.
+Acoustic bars or cafes: Yoko Cafe, Rock Fan Club, Sax N’ Art Jazz Club, Acoustic Bar, Drinking & Healing, Sesame… Some of them also offered the same services, with a panoramic view of Saigon.

 Locals and tourists often call the Bui Vien – De Tham – Pham Ngu Lao area in Ben Thanh ward, the backpacker area, which operates from late afternoon until dawn the next day.
-The street includes free public facilities such as restrooms, wifi connections and tourist information stations.
+The street features complimentary public amenities, including restrooms, Wi-Fi, and tourist information stations.

-Both sides of the street are lined up with bars, pubs and restaurants packed tightly, each offering fresh beer, delicious food, cafes, and loud music that always creating a lively atmosphere.
-Therefore, it attracts lots of travelers from around the world, suitable for young tourists, especially backpacker.
+Both sides of the street are lined with bars, pubs, and restaurants packed tightly, each offering fresh beer, delicious food, cafes, and loud music that creates a lively atmosphere.
+Therefore, it attracts lots of travelers from around the world, making it suitable for young tourists, especially backpackers.
 All gather here for a busy, fun, and exciting nightlife.

 Explore the life and cuisine of Chinatown

-Chinatown includes wards but the most bustling and well-known is Cho Lon, An Dong and Cho Quan.
-Along the streets of Tran Hung Dao, Chau Van Liem, Luong Nhu Hoc… visitors will see rows of ancient houses with bold Chinese architecture that are about 100 years old.
+Chinatown includes wards, but the most bustling and well-known are Cho Lon, An Dong, and Cho Quan.
+Along Tran Hung Dao, Chau Van Liem, and Luong Nhu Hoc, visitors will see rows of ancient houses with bold Chinese architecture, about 100 years old.
 There are also many ancient pagodas, assembly halls, and typical Chinese restaurants.
-Dishes that cannot be missed include roast duck, braised offal, curry fish balls, pulled noodles, stewed chicken, dim sum…
+Dishes not to miss include roast duck, braised offal, curry fish balls, pulled noodles, stewed chicken, and dim sum.

-Luong Nhu Hoc lantern street is one of the attractive spots during the Mid-Autumn Festival, especially in the evening when colorful and stylish lanterns create a sparkling beauty for the street.
-Oriental medicine street is also a place that creates a unique image here.
-For a long time, Chinese merchants have transported medicinal herbs for trade and gradually formed a bustling medicinal herbs street as it is today.
+Luong Nhu Hoc Lantern Street is one of the most attractive spots during the Mid-Autumn Festival, especially in the evening when colorful, stylish lanterns create a sparkling beauty along the street.
+Oriental Medicine Street also creates a unique image here.
+For a long time, Chinese merchants have transported medicinal herbs for trade, gradually forming the bustling medicinal herbs street we see today.

-- The water puppetry show is one of the most famous traditional shows in Vietnam.
+The water puppetry show is one of the most famous traditional shows in Vietnam.
 The show brings to you a great chance to learn more about Vietnamese culture, see puppets move underwater and on the surface of the water, listen to folk songs, and immerse yourself in the peaceful life of Vietnam in the past.
-The shows start at 17:00 and 18:30 daily and last about 30 minutes, you can buy a ticket at 55B Nguyen Thi Minh Khai Street, Ben Thanh Ward, District 1 or via tourist agent in Ho Chi Minh.
+The shows start at 17:00 and 18:30 daily and last about 30 minutes, you can buy a ticket at 55B Nguyen Thi Minh Khai Street, Ben Thanh Ward.

 Shopping in Ho Chi Minh

-Shopping when traveling to Saigon you have a lot of different choices depending on your pocket and what you want to buy.
-If you have a lot of money, you can choose large commercial centres, combine eating and participating in many attractive entertainment activities.
-Another option is visiting the markets with reasonable prices but still selling all kinds of specialities.
+Shopping when traveling to Saigon, you have a lot of different choices depending on your budget and what you want to buy.
+If you have a lot of money, you can choose large commercial centres and combine dining with a range of attractive entertainment options.
+Another option is visiting markets with reasonable prices that still offer a wide range of specialties.
 Below are some of the most popular destinations for “shopaholics”.

 Ben Thanh Market

-Ben Thanh is a famous market in Saigon and has a long history associated with the typical culture of local people.
-Ben Thanh Market has a total area of about 13,000m2, selling all kinds of items from shoes, clothes, cosmetics, handicrafts, fruits, fresh foods, and specialities as gifts… Ben Thanh Market is considered a symbol of Saigon tourism, attracting a large number of tourists to visit and shop.
-Not only that, when coming to this famous market in Saigon, you can also take pictures as a souvenir at the market gate with the image of a clock like living virtual at Big Ben in England.
+Ben Thanh Market is a symbol of Saigon’s tourism, attracting large numbers of tourists to visit and shop.
+Not only that, when coming to this famous market in Saigon, you can also take pictures as a souvenir at the market gate with the image of a clock, like living in a virtual world at Big Ben in England.

 Binh Tay Market

-The main gate locates at 57 Thap Muoi, District 6.
+The main gate is located at 57 Thap Muoi, Binh Tay Ward.

 Saigon Square